MicrosoftDocs/well-architected/well-architected/operational-excellence/observability.md

 Security reporting tracks customer use of the system.
 It can include:

 - Auditing user operations.
 This task requires recording the individual requests that each user completes, together with dates and times.
-The data should be structured to enable an administrator to quickly reconstruct the sequence of operations that a user completes over a specified period.
+The data should be structured to enable an administrator to quickly reconstruct the sequence of operations that a user completes during a specified period.

 - Tracking resource use by user.
 This task requires recording how each request from a user accesses the various resources that compose the system, and for how long.
 An administrator can use this data to generate a utilization report, by user, for a specified period, possibly for billing.